-The Bartel analysis concludes that for CalPERS plans without Social Security coverage, the actual replacement ratio is a close match to the CalPERS target, but falls below the 2004 Aon/Georgia State University study replacement result for general employees and is a close match for public safety employees, and that for CalPERS plans with Social Security coverage, the actual replacement ratio significantly exceeds the CalPERS target, but is a close match to the 2004 Aon/Georgia State University study replacement result for general employees and greatly exceeds the Aon/Georgia State University study replacement result for general employees and greatly exceeds the Aon/Georgia State University study replacement result for general employees and greatly exceeds the Aon/Georgia State University study replacement result for public safety employees.
+The Bartel analysis concludes that for CalPERS plans without Social Security coverage, the actual replacement ratio is a close match to the CalPERS target, but falls below the 2004 Aon/Georgia State University study replacement result for general employees and is a close match for public safety employees, and that for CalPERS plans with Social Security coverage, the actual replacement ratio significantly exceeds the CalPERS target, but is a close match to the 2004 Aon/Georgia State University study replacement result for general employees and greatly exceeds the Aon/Georgia State University study replacement result for public safety employees.
 The CalPERS study and the Bartel analysis looked only at the Social Security benefit derived from public employment, if any, and the public pension plan coverage, without considering any benefit derived from personal savings and investments.